 For enquiries contact Tim Beaumont

-A hugely exciting return to the Manchester Royal Exchange takes place this year, where Maxine will step into the iconic role of Blanche DuBois, the deeply troubled and tragic protagonist in A STREETCAR NAMED DESIRE.
+In theatre, her work includes the iconic role of Blanche DuBois, the deeply troubled and tragic protagonist in A STREETCAR NAMED DESIRE.
 Directed by Sarah Frankcom, a woman who has worked on many critically acclaimed productions with Peake - THE SKRIKER, THE MASQUE OF ANARCHY, MISS JULIE, THE CHILDREN’S HOUR and HAMLET all at the Royal Exchange, where Maxine has the honour of being ‘Artist in Residence.’
 This year she will star in HAPPY DAYS at the venue, directed again by Frankcom.

-As a writer, she has retold fascinating stories of women in Britishhistory who achieved greatness or faced adversity.
-Always putting the story of women first, she has had critical success with her plays BERYL, based on the real life professional cyclist Beryl Burton, which has been made into a radio and stage play, and is currently being developed into a film.
-QUEENS OF THE COAL AGE, which told the incredible story of Anne Scargill and the miner’s wives who attempted to save UK pits from closure by occupying the mines in the early 1990s.
+As a writer, she has retold fascinating stories of women in British history who achieved greatness or faced adversity.
+She had critical success with her plays BERYL, based on the real life professional cyclist Beryl Burton, which has been made into a radio and stage play, and is currently being developed into a film.
+QUEENS OF THE COAL AGE told the incredible story of Anne Scargill and the miner’s wives who attempted to save UK pits from closure by occupying the mines in the early 1990s.
 It’s currently being adapted from radio play to TV and it will make it’s premiere as a stage play at the Royal Exchange in July.